 How is overactive bladder treated?

-Some medicines can cause this problem.
-Your doctor will check to see if any medicines you take might be causing your symptoms.
+Treatment may start with trying some things at home such as pelvic floor exercises (Kegels) and bladder training.
+Your doctor may check to see if any medicines you take might be causing your symptoms.

 Sometimes medicines can help.
 This includes topical estrogen if thinning of vaginal tissue (atrophy) is a problem.
 Or medicine can help if an enlarged prostate is the problem.

-If your symptoms really bother you or affect your quality of life, your doctor may suggest that you try medicine along with bladder training and exercises.
-These medicines include:
+Your doctor may suggest that you try certain medicines along with bladder training and exercises.
+These include:

-• Drugs that calm the bladder muscles, such as darifenacin, fesoterodine, and oxybutynin.
-They may cause side effects like dry mouth and constipation.
+• Medicines that calm the bladder muscles, such as darifenacin, fesoterodine, and oxybutynin.

-• Drugs that help the bladder store more urine, such as mirabegron and vibegron.
-Side effects may include increased blood pressure, headaches, and a runny nose.
+• Medicines that help the bladder store more urine, such as mirabegron and vibegron.

 • Electrical stimulation.

 • Sacral nerve stimulation (SNS) involves placing an electrical stimulator under your skin.
-It sends pulses to the sacral nerve in your lower back.
-This nerve plays a role in bladder storage and emptying.
+It sends pulses to a nerve in your lower back that plays a role in bladder storage and emptying.

-• Percutaneous tibial nerve stimulation (PTNS) involves regularly scheduled sessions where mild electrical stimulation is given through a needle placed behind the ankle.
-This is done to help reduce symptoms.
+• Percutaneous tibial nerve stimulation (PTNS) involves sessions where mild electrical stimulation is given through a needle placed behind the ankle.
+It's done to help reduce symptoms.

-• Surgery to treat an enlarged prostate, to make the bladder bigger (augmentation cystoplasty), or to make another way to store and pass urine (urinary diversion).
+• Surgery to treat an enlarged prostate, make the bladder bigger (augmentation cystoplasty), or make another way to store and pass urine (urinary diversion).

 This information does not replace the advice of a doctor.
 Ignite Healthwise, LLC, disclaims any warranty or liability for your use of this information.
 Your use of this information means that you agree to the Terms of Use.
 Learn how we develop our content.